 One of the former largest cryptocurrency exchanges in India was forced to shut down after the recent RBI ban.
 The new rules approved against of the crypto exchanges in the country and the company had to discontinue all its services as a result.
 Even though it continues to provide wallet services, the company shut down exchange operations resulting from the government ban.

-However, new reports suggest that India’s largest crypto exchanges at a time might have moved its services overseas after facing the suspension formerly.
+However, new reports suggest that the largest cryptocurrency exchange in India at a time might have moved its services overseas after facing the suspension formerly.
 The information was found on the website page where the entity claims to form in Malta where it will continue its service and exchange operations for 20 countries from all over the world.

 The page further disclosed the 20 countries which will be on the receiving end of exchange operation services.
 They will be Sweden, Slovenia, Portugal, Poland, Netherlands, Latvia, Italy, Ireland, Hungary, Greece, Germany, France, Finland, Denmark, Czech Republic, Cyprus, Croatia, Bulgaria, Belgium, and Malta.